hagemon/KWFillBlankViewController/README.md

 <img style="-webkit-user-select: none;" src="./ScreenShots/KWFillBlankViewController.gif" width="355" height="640">
 </p>

-- Remember to press for a while when you click blanks with Xcode Simulator
+- Remember to press for a while when you click blanks with Xcode Simulator.
-- The default blank is "_"
+- The default blank is "_".
-- Using by code beneath
+- Using by code beneath.

 ``` swift
 let text = "your _____ text _____ here "